 Many Okuma machines count on M89, If yours is not or not doing so accurately, you can use the following method:

-1) Open up the MTConnect application on your machine's control.
+1. Start the MTConnect application on your machine's control.

-2) Open up the "Device Configuration" page.
+2. Open the "Device Configuration" page.

-4) You will need to add a common variable code within your program to increment the part counter.
+4. Add a common variable code within your program to increment the part counter.
 An example of this is VC1=VC1+2 (this will increment Common Variable 1 two parts per count).
 Add this common variable code near the end of the program for best results.

-5) When the common variable code and MTConnect Common Variable settings are finished, you will need to notify MachineMetrics of the variable used so that our configuration can match.
+5. When the common variable code and MTConnect Common Variable settings are finished, you will need to notify MachineMetrics of the variable used so that our configuration can match.